How do you know what size bra you should be wearing if you’ve never been to a certified mastectomy fitter?

 Most women have no idea what their true bra size really is, even before mastectomy, but ask them and they’ll tell you they ARE wearing the correct size, they’re just sure of it.
 Often, they simply think (and I've been guilty of this, too!) that they don’t look right because they are overweight, or their breasts are too heavy, when a good bra would have done wonders for their appearance and self-confidence.
 Tests have shown over and over that approximately 80% of women are in the wrong size bra for their body.
 When fitted with the right bra, they are amazed at how much better they look and feel!

 Maybe your medical insurance doesn’t cover mastectomy fittings, bras, or forms, and you had to figure it out on your own already when you ordered breast forms off the internet, then found they don’t fit your pre-mastectomy bras.
 You may have picked out silicone forms at a breast cancer supply 'donation room' by guessing at your what your size should be or feeling you had to just take whatever was available.
-There are thousands of women who had to do the same and now need a way to find what sort of bra to get that will fit their forms, since it’s a lot cheaper and easier to change bra sizes than it is to get different forms.
+There are thousands of women who had to do the same, and now need a way to find what sort of bra to get that will fit their breast forms, since it’s a lot cheaper and easier to change bra sizes than it is to get different forms.
 This ‘recipe’ below for sizing may not always work, but it’s a good beginning and typically pretty close to what many fitters will do for you, so get a measuring tape and let’s get started.

 Here’s how to get your band size: